 This advice includes links to literacy and numeracy resources and tips.
 Parent/carer(s) can use these with their children at home without the school’s involvement.

 - direct parents with questions about supporting learning from home to this advice

 - create and distribute their own materials/resources

 Supporting students with technology at home

 Families who do not have internet access at home, such as those who live in an area without 4G reception, should talk to the school about how students may receive materials that do not require online access.
-These can be mailed to students or collected by parents.
-Completed tasks can be returned in the same way.

 Some students with disability and additional learning needs may use a range of equipment and technology (accessible software) at school that is necessary for their learning in the home environment.
 In these instances, the school should work with families to support their access free of charge.
 Exceptions would be where the equipment is large or heavy or requires intensive training to operate safely.
 Schools should also nominate a contact person to facilitate requests for troubleshooting or damage.

 Translated learning from home resources

 Schools can access free interpreting and translating services to communicate with families.

 Translated health resources about COVID-19 are also available: